sysgears/grain/docs/latest.md

 #### reStructuredText markup feature

-There is only one implementation of reStructuredText at this time - via Python docutils.
-All files having `rst` extension will be rendered using this implementation.
+There's only one implementation of reStructuredText that uses Python docutils.
+All files having the `rst` extension are rendered using this implementation.

 #### Asciidoctor markup feature

-All files having `adoc` or `asciidoctor` extensions will be rendered using latest asciidoc Ruby gem.
+All files having the `adoc` or `asciidoctor` extensions will be rendered using the latest `asciidoc` Ruby gem.

-The files are converted to HTML5 with help of the `Asciidoctor.convert` method:
+The files are converted to HTML5 with the help of the `Asciidoctor.convert()` method:

 ```ruby:nl
 Asciidoctor.convert(source, :safe => 0, :attributes => attributes)